madhu314/rn-intro-mobile-developer/docs/README_android.md

 The above snippet is the crux of the integration.
 A `ReactRootView` is created and is added as the child of the container created in android xml.
 A react instance manager is created to manage JavaScript bridge.
 By passing `index.android` we are telling the bridge to initialize from the `index.android.js` file that is available in `rn` directory. `index.android.bundle` is used when the application is in release mode and the file is packaged as part of the apk.

 Application is started in the `ReactRootView` with given bridge instance.
 Name of the component to be rendered is also provided as the second argument, which , in this case is `SayHello`. `SayHello` is already available in `AppRegistry`, when the bridge initialized with `index.android.js`.
 The last argument is an android bundle that gets converted into component props.

+Sometimes, JavaScript needs to handle back button hardware.
+It is provided, by implementing `DefaultHardwareBackBtnHandler` interface.

+React Native needs to know when the application is paused, resumed, destroyed, we do this by forwarding activity life cycle methods to react native instance manager.

+React native comes with handy dev tools to do bunch of things like, reloading the javascript bundle, hot reloading changes on save, performance monitoring etc. For this it will need window overlay permissions, we ensure that it is given with a little code snippet that directs user to permission settings screen.
+Finally we wire up `Ctrl + M` or `cmd + M` to bring dev menu.